 For more than twenty-five years, I have written about the terrors, horrors, mistakes, and redemption of addiction and recovery.
 That writing was simple and stumble free; the words flowed, whether I was writing about fears, harm to others, or the joys and blessings of recovery.

 Rarely did I wonder if the writing was correct or not.
 It was not that I was dismissive of proper writing.
 However, I knew my subject first-hand, and as such, the words for the experiences, methods, and outcomes were not a struggle.

 My clients and readers were appreciative and credited me with knowing what it was really like, or “I can see you walked in my shoes.”

 I often wrote about changing aspects of personality or self-defeating behaviors.
 I then gave concrete examples and how-to’s to demonstrate those changes.

-The reality is that I have many fears; I have simply made a choice not to let my fears overcome my desire to expand, get better at, and to share my opinions about writing.
+The reality is that I have many fears; I have merely made a choice not to let my fears, overcome my desire to expand, get better at, and to share my opinions about writing.

 What’s the Absolutely, Perfect, Spot-On, Right Word?

 There are moments when my fingers move effortlessly from one letter to the next, as I find the right words that make the page seem less barren and bleak.
 Alternatively, as Mark Twain said, “The difference between the right word and the almost-right word is the difference between lightning and a lightning bug.”

 When I have those lightning moments, it makes the days of struggling to capture a thought, a feeling, or a moment in time worth it.